Welcome to your Master 24 Wheelhouse Equipment Assessment Online

 c.
 What control or controls could you use to reduce the effect of these unwanted echoes?

-Using Radar Plotting Sheet No. 2 calculate the TRUE bearings and find the ranges of echoes marked A, B, C, D, E.
+a.
+TRUE bearings of echoes marked A, B, C, D, E.

 Display mode is Ship’s Head Up.Own Ship’s head: 120o (C)Deviation = 2 o WVariation = 12 o ERange Scale 6 miles